VideoGameSmash12/Facade/README.md

-# Facade
+# Façade
-A project aimed to decompile Façade's backend, which was written entirely in Java.
+This project is more or less just an attempt to see what the game Façade does under the hood, as I was always fascinated by the mechanics of it.